solyarisoftware/Highlight.vim/README.md

 ## Todo

 - reset previous highlighted span
-- highlight specifiing a specific color instead of a random selected
+- highlight specifying a specific color instead of a random selected

 ## How to contribute